Conservation Network

 Background

 In its present form the Conservation Network of EAAE came into being in 2007.
 Prior to this event, two meetings on conservation had been organized by the “Lemaire Centre our la Conservation”, the Katholieke Universiteit at Leuven.
 The Network is an open one, structured around intensive workshops held every two years, hosted by a member school of EAAE.
-Six workshops have been held: Genoa 2007, Dublin 2009, Bucharest 2011, Rome 2013, Hasselt 2015 and A Coruna 2017.
+Eight workshops have been held: Genoa 2007, Dublin 2009, Bucharest 2011, Rome 2013, Hasselt 2015, A Coruna 2017, Prague 2019 and Porto 2022.
 Proceedings are peer-reviewed, published by EAAE and are accessible on the EAAE website under “Transactions”.

 The workshops create opportunities for academics and practitioners in conservation, who are engaged in architectural education, to discuss the theoretical and practical issues encountered in conservation of the architectural inheritance of buildings, towns and created landscapes.
 Discussions take place in the context of real sites and participants are asked to relate the issues and experiences to the teaching of architecture.
 Each workshop has focused on distinct areas of concern, and the format adopted has responded to the experiences of the events and the feedback received from participants.
 Each workshop has posed different challenges to participants and to the organizers and coordinators.
 As always, the primary challenge is to remain open as to how best to achieve the goals of the network and EAAE.